HarukaMa/aleo-explorer/README.md

 You are welcome to contribute a better frontend, as long as you keep the current one as a function baseline reference.
 You can also create an entirely new frontend outside this repository; all you really need is the blockchain data in the database.

-## Special note to early adopters

-You might need to update some database indexes to make them usable for the prefix search.
-Check commit 0000030.

 ## License